Theosaurus-Rex/Theosaurus-Rex/README.md

 ![Header](https://github.com/Theosaurus-Rex/Theosaurus-Rex/blob/main/github-header.png?raw=true "Header")

+# Hi there!
+I'm Theo, trans guy, dinosaur lover and junior developer

+## 🔭 I’m currently working on ...

+A personal portfolio website

+## 🌱 I’m currently learning ...

+The ins and outs of Git and GitHub

+## 📫 How to reach me:

+Email me at theosaurus13@gmail.com

 <!--
 **Theosaurus-Rex/Theosaurus-Rex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.